trickstercache/trickstercache.org/content/en/docs/Origins/tls.md

   tls_listen_port: 8483
 ```

-Note, Trickster will only start listening on the TLS port if at least one origin has a valid certificate and key configured.
+Note, Trickster only starts listening on the TLS port if at least one origin has a valid certificate and key configured.

 Each origin section of a Trickster config file can be augmented with the optional `tls` section to modify TLS behavior for front-end and back-end requests.
 For example: